patrikaxelsson/ResidentSpeed/README.md

 ResidentSpeed shows a lot of potential performance issues for this system too.

-In this case the reason is not that complicated, it is simply becase Kickstart ROM is very slow on this system compared to fast RAM.
+In this case the reason is not that complicated, it is simply because Kickstart ROM is very slow on this system compared to fast RAM.

 This case can be fixed by remapping ROM to fast RAM Using the tools